jju/stubbl/matches/gcxi-04-cfds.md

 Pick: Furies

 The Furies did their job and probably changed the course of the Spectres' season.
-The match itself was a showcase for [[Luanna]] to exhibit her passing prowess and retake the Relentless Cannon lead from [[Susila]] (at least until their Week 4 match)
+The match itself was a showcase for [[luanna]] to exhibit her passing prowess and retake the Relentless Cannon lead from [[susila]] (at least until their Week 4 match)

 > Weather: Nice
 > Toss: CF-Receive